Buying a wood-fired pizza oven: What you need to know.

 There is nothing better than making pizza from scratch, using your own fresh ingredients and cooking it in the comfort of your home.
 So how can you get that ultimate extra cheesy, crisp base pizza that your traditional kitchen oven can not seem to produce?
 The answer is simple, by using a wood-fired pizza oven.

-It just isn't the wood fire that cooks your delicious pizza, it’s the carefully designed pizza-oven!
+It just isn't the wood fire that cooks your delicious pizza, it’s the carefully designed pizza oven!
 In this blog, we explain the wonderful benefits of a wood-fired pizza oven including everything you need to know if you're thinking of purchasing one for yourself.

 How does a wood-fired pizza oven work?

-A traditional wood-fired pizza oven, also known as a masonry oven, is designed to function like a baking chamber.
+A traditional wood-fired pizza oven, also known as a masonry oven, is designed to function as a baking chamber.
 Made out of either bricks, clay, concrete, stone, cob or ceramics, the materials play an important role when it comes to the effective and even cooking of the food it produces.

 Although pizza ovens are heated by a wood flame, the base and dome use bricks, tiles, and insulating layers to trap in the heat.
 That’s why pizza ovens can reach such high temperatures, cooking pizza in only a few minutes.
 However, heating such a large amount of material (often more than half a ton of weight) to the appropriate temperature can take a few hours to achieve.